nautobot/nautobot/nautobot/docs/installation/services.md

 WantedBy=multi-user.target
 ```

 #### Migrating to Celery from RQ

+Prior to migrating, you need to determine whether you have any plugins installed that run custom background tasks that still rely on the RQ worker.
+There are a few ways to do this.
+Two of them are:

+* Ask your developer or administrator if there are any plugins running background tasks still using the RQ worker
+* If you are savvy with code, search your code for the `@job` decorator or for `from django_rq import job`

-If you're upgrading from Nautobot version 1.0.x, all you really need to do are two things.
+If you're upgrading from Nautobot version 1.0.x and are NOT running plugins that use the RQ worker, all you really need to do are two things.

 First, you must replace the contents of `/etc/systemd/system/nautobot-worker.service` with the `systemd` unit file provided just above.